Minerals

 What are minerals?

-We must obtain minerals from the diet, and we have evolved to utilise them within bodily functions.
-Minerals function in multiple aspects of health especially as cofactors or constituents of enzymes, production of hormones and neurotransmitters as well as stimulating nerve and muscle function.
-They are the building blocks of our tissues, organs and systems.
+Minerals play a role in multiple aspects of health especially as cofactors and constituents of enzymes, including the production of hormones and neurotransmitters and stimulating nerve and muscle function.

 How do I know if I have a mineral deficiency?

-More obvious symptoms may arise such as thinning hair, brittle or soft nails and poor skin which can indicate a need for nutrients including zinc, iron and selenium.
+More obvious symptoms of mineral deficiency may be thinning hair, brittle or soft nails and poor skin.
+These can often indicate a need for nutrients including zinc, iron and selenium.

 As magnesium aids muscle relaxation, low levels of magnesium are associated with muscle cramps or spasms.

-Reduced bone density can indicate a need for additional calcium and magnesium, although vitamin D3 and K2 are also important.
+Reduced bone density can indicate a need for additional calcium and magnesium, alongside vitamin D3 and K2

 I've heard of multi vitamins, but can you buy multi mineral supplements?